Battle of Trafalgar: Consequences

 Following the battle, the Royal Navy was never again seriously challenged by the French fleet in a large-scale engagement.
 Napoleon had already abandoned his plans of invasion before the battle and they were never revived.
 The battle did not mean, however, that the French naval challenge to Britain was over.
 First, as the French control over the continent expanded, Britain had to take active steps with the Battle of Copenhagen in 1807 and elsewhere in 1808 to prevent the ships of smaller European navies from falling into French hands.
 This effort was largely successful, but did not end the French threat as Napoleon instituted a large-scale shipbuilding programme that had produced a fleet of 80 ships of the line at the time of his fall from power in 1814, with more under construction.
-In comparison, Britain had 99 ships of the line in active commission in 1814, and this was close to the maximum that could be supported.
-Given a few more years, the French could have realised their plans to commission 150 ships of the line and again challenge the Royal Navy, compensating for the inferiority of their crews with sheer numbers.
-For almost 10 years after Trafalgar, the Royal Navy maintained a close blockade of French bases and anxiously observed the growth of the French fleet.
-In the end, Napoleon's Empire was destroyed by land before his ambitious naval buildup could be completed.
+However, despite constituting a substantial fleet in being, these had no impact on Britain's naval superiority throughout the conflict.
+For almost 10 years after Trafalgar, the Royal Navy maintained a close blockade of French bases and observed the growth of the French fleet.
+In the end, Napoleon's Empire was destroyed by land before his ambitious naval build-up could be completed.

 The Royal Navy proceeded to dominate the sea until the Second World War.
 Although the victory at Trafalgar was typically given as the reason at the time, modern historical analyses suggest that relative economic strength was an important underlying cause of British naval mastery.